 Virtualisation presents another challenge.
 East-to-West traffic can physically move around your network (between devices).
 With VMWare and the likes, this lateral movement takes place within the virtual environment.
 Fortunately, many vendors (including VMWare) have virtual product equivalents and to some extent, these are easier (and cheaper) to implement than dedicated appliances.
 If you run VMWare/Citrix, you cannot overlook the virtual network.

-2) Identify threats with DNS Intelligence and behavioral analysis
+2) Identify threats with DNS Intelligence and behavioural analysis

 Every time one of your internal systems or servers wishes to access the internet, the DNS protocol will be used somewhere to resolve the domain name of the website or mail server they are trying to reach.
 When malware (or a hacker) tries to phone home, they too may use DNS to connect to their command and control (C2) servers.